emqx/cloud-docs/en_US/overview.md

 - **Business statistics such as messages sent and received and number of connections**: Get the relevant statistics through REST API.

-**Professional and Unlimited plans only**
+**Professional and Premium plans only**

 - **Bridging/storage of device messages**: Store device events (up/down, subscribe/unsubscribe, message publishing) and message data to private databases (mainstream relational/non-relational, various temporal databases), message queues Kafka, and self-built web services via Data Integrations.

-**Unlimited Plan only**
+**Premium Plan only**

 - **Device Shadowing**：Indirectly get the status of the device, whether it is offline or not, through device shadowing, and modify the device properties through device shadowing.
 Automatic synchronization of device shadow status when the device is online.
-- **Edge Computing**: Create and manage edge gateways and end devices through the Unlimited plan management platform, and configure edge gateways and devices.
+- **Edge Computing**: Create and manage edge gateways and end devices through the Premium plan management platform, and configure edge gateways and devices.

 ### Data Integrations